 File Size (Windows): 90.1 MB

 Windows Vista/7/8 (32/64 bit)

 Internet Connection for registration and downloading of e-book.

-American Public University System is regionally accredited by a federally recognized accrediting agency.
+American Public University System (APUS) is accredited by the Higher Learning Commission (HLC).

 230 North LaSalle Street, Suite 7-500